icecubenz-open-mage/EAVCleaner/README.md

 Purpose of this project is to check for different flaws that can occur due to EAV and provide cleanup functions.

-Use --dry-run to check result without modifying data.
+Use `--dry-run` to check result without modifying data.

-# Magento 1 or Magento 2?
+Compatible with Magento 1 and OpenMage.

-The Magento 1 version is in this repository, the Magento 2 version is in [another repository](https://github.com/magento-hackathon/module-eavcleaner-m2).
+I have updated this to ensure it works with PHP 7/8, is installable via Composer and some other small changes.
+I changed the composer namespace to prevent confusion.

+All credits to original authors https://github.com/magento-hackathon/EAVCleaner

+### Installation

+` composer require icecubenz/magerun-eav-cleaner:dev-master`

 # Commands

 * `eav:check:models` Check if the assigned sourcemodel, backendmodel and frontendmodel still exist and if they are allowed to be used.
 * `eav:clean:product-attribute-set-values` Check for abandoned attribute values in eav tables.
 The attribute was removed from an attribute set the values still exist.
 * `eav:clean:scope-values` Check for wrong scopes.
 Values in Scopes which shouldn't be present.
 For example values on Storeview level but attribute scope is global.
 * `eav:clean:removed-store-view-values` Remove attribute values for storeviews that don't exist anymore.
 * `eav:clean:entity-type-values` Remove attribute values with wrong entity_type_id.
 For example the table catalog_product_entity_int should only contain entries with entity_type_id == 10.